WBAL-TV: Preemptions and deferrals

+During its initial run as an NBC affiliate, WBAL-TV preempted the first season of Saturday Night Live (which was titled NBC's Saturday Night) because of concerns regarding its fairly edgy content for the time; instead, the station aired movies in the comedy show's time slot throughout that season.
+When it cleared the network's entire late night Saturday lineup in the summer of 1976, the station purchased it mainly for the monthly newsmagazine Weekend, on which the sketch program's Weekend Update segments are based, and which NBC insisted the station pick up alongside SNL as part of a package deal.
+The program began running on the station—initially for a trial period—on August 14, 1976, with WBAL-TV airing a disclaimer before the program warning that it contained mature material.

 As a CBS affiliate, WBAL-TV preempted an hour of the network's daytime schedule every day, as well as half of its Saturday morning cartoon lineup.
 Channel 11 also did not run CBS' late night programming.
 Baltimore viewers who wanted to see the entire CBS lineup could be able to view those programs through WDVM-TV/WUSA in Washington, which was available over-the-air in most of the adjacent Baltimore area and preempted little network programming.
 The station also preempted Late Show with David Letterman in favor of continuing with The Arsenio Hall Show when it debuted in the fall of 1993; in response, CBS arranged for WNUV to carry the Letterman series instead.

-Once the station returned to NBC in 1995, the station preempted large amounts of Saturday morning programming, including several TNBC shows, as well as an hour of the network's daytime schedule each day (just like what it did when it was a CBS affiliate) and in its early years, tape-delaying several late night shows.

 WBAL-TV is one of the few NBC affiliates that does not air the fourth hour of Today (which can be seen in the area via NBC O&O WRC-TV in Washington).